Nourish - 9 Ways to Help Beat Bloating

 Chewing is a very important part of digestion because is it the very first step of digestion.

-Chewing slowly allows the salivary enzymes enough time to break down and liquefy food so that our digestive organs do not have to expend too much energy trying to manage large unbroken particles.
+Chewing slowly allows the salivary enzymes enough time to break down and liquefy food.
+This means our digestive organs do not have to expend too much energy trying to manage large unbroken particles.

 It also helps break large food particles down into smaller particles, allowing for easy digestion and absorption of nutrients from food in the intestines.
 Remember – your stomach doesn’t have teeth!